illinois-impact/ece408_project/readme.md

 to use your GPU implementation.
 When it is correct, it will show the same correctness as Milestone 1.
 To quicken development time, `m2.cc` takes one optional argument: the dataset size.
 See [Specifying Batch Size](#specifying-batch-size).

+Note: We have updated the docker container and the source files for GPU convolution to measure "Op Time"s for only your kernel, not including any cudaMemcpys.
+You will need to `git fetch origin 2021sp && git merge origin/2021sp` to get the latest versions of the source files `custom/new-forward.cu` and `custom/gpu-new-forward.h`.
+If you have already started working on your GPU implementation, be sure to save your work in these two files before doing this.

 ### Use Nsight-Systems and Nsight-Compute for initial Performance Results